MarketingPipeline/Emoji-Parser.js/README.md

 ## License <a href="LICENSE"> ![GitHub](https://img.shields.io/github/license/MarketingPipeline/Emoji-Parser) </a>

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/MarketingPipeline/Emoji-Parser/blob/main/LICENSE) file for details.
+This project is licensed under the GPL-3.0 License - see the [LICENSE.md](https://github.com/MarketingPipeline/Emoji-Parser/blob/main/LICENSE) file for details.